 Out-of-pocket expenses cost that individuals pay out of their cash reserves.
 Hence, these are costs you have to pay from your funds without the help of your insurance help.

 However, if you pay enough in out-of-pocket expenses, you can reach your deductible or out-of-pocket maximum.
-Thus, at this point, your insurer will start to pay for your bills partially or in full, mostly in medical expenses.
+Thus, at this point, your insurer will start to pay for your bills partially or in full, mostly for medical expenses.

 What is an Out-of-Pocket Maximum